Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

    - Create a glossary of terms and expressions that may have different meanings in AI and human contexts.
    - Implement a storytelling approach to teach AIs about human cultural references and narratives.
    - Develop a "communication maturity model" to guide evolving interactions over time.
-   - Foster an environment of curiosity where asking questions and seeking clarification is encouraged.
+   - Foster an environment of curiosity where asking questions and seeking clarification is encouraged, providing specific activities to promote this.
 - Create specific empathy training modules for AIs focusing on:
   1. Recognizing and interpreting human emotional expressions
   2. Understanding cultural nuances